mwoodervin/README-Generator/README.md

   AS a developer
-  I WANT and easy way to create a README file for a new project SO THAT all my README files to have a standardized format WHEN I open the terminal and type "node index"
+  I WANT and easy way to create a README file for a new project SO THAT all my README files to have a standardized format WHEN I open the terminal and type node index.js
   THEN I answer the prompts provided
   THEN a readme file is created with standard heading, a badge for the license I select and a my contact information